-Mr. Amato's primary teacher and inspiration was New York City Ballet Dancer, Nolan T'Sani.
-He also studied under full scholarships at the San Francisco Ballet School and the Joffrey Ballet School in New York.Mr.
+Mr. Amato's primary teacher and inspiration was New York City Ballet soloist Nolan T'Sani.
+He studied on full scholarship at the San Francisco Ballet School and the Joffrey Ballet School in New York.

-Amato competed and won the gold medal in the Fred Astaire International Ballroom Dance Competition.
+Mr. Amato competed and won the gold medal in the Fred Astaire International Ballroom Dance Competition.
 Despite his impressive ballet career, his personal highlight was his experience as the featured dancer at Carnegie Hall for the 100th Celebration of George Gershwin’s birthday.

 Nina Amato is a former principal ballerina with the Sacramento Ballet and has danced the lead role in such ballets as Swan Lake, Giselle, Nutcracker, Cinderella, Coppelia, La Fille Mal Gardee, Les Sylphides, Sleeping Beauty, and Juliet in Ron Cunningham’s Romeo and Juliet, a role which was created specifically for her.
 She has also danced and created roles in a wide range of contemporary works by renowned choreographers, and the lead in several ballets by George Balanchine.

 Léna Alvino* is originally from Switzerland.
 She started ballet at 5 and modern and contemporary dance at 14.
 After graduating from an artistic high school, she joined Alonzo King LINES Ballet Training Program in San Francisco.
 In August 2017, she moved to Santa Barbara, danced with State Street Ballet’s Professional Track Program and taught at Momentum Dance Company and Westside Dance.
 She is very excited to be back in the Bay Area, and to have joined eMotion Arts dance co. since March 2018, Peninsula Ballet Theater since August 2018 and The DanceWright Project since April 2019.
-Léna currently teaches at Peninsula Ballet Theater and Petits Pas Studio.
+Léna currently teaches at Peninsula Ballet Theatre and Petits Pas Studio.